 - Landlord reporting and communications

-- Working with the landlords accountant and solicitor on property performance matters and lease activity
+- Working with the landlord’s accountant and solicitor on property performance matters and lease activity

 There is no doubt that a property management person has a different mindset than an agency sales or leasing person.
 Select your staff well.
 If you are a commercial or retail property manager, then you have the foundations around you to build a successful and rewarding career in property management.